xyproto/tinyxxd/README.md

 ## Packaging

-In connection with packaging for Linux distros, letting this utility provide and replace `xxd`, possibly by providing a `/usr/bin/xxd` symlink that points to `/usr/bin/tinyxxd`, is recommended.
+In connection with packaging, letting this utility provide and replace `xxd`, possibly by providing a `/usr/bin/xxd` symlink that points to `/usr/bin/tinyxxd`, is recommended.

 ### General info